 Like our EMS-6 program, the Street Crisis Response Team provides the appropriate resources for our City’s residents in need, while at the same time decreasing the strain on the 9-1-1 ambulance and hospital systems, as well as public safety and law enforcement.

 The first Street Crisis Response Team was launched by the City on November 30, 2020.
-Upon full implementation, the Street Crisis Response Team will be operational citywide, 24 hours per day every day of the year.
+The Street Crisis Response Team is operational citywide, 24 hours per day every day of the year.

 The Street Overdose Response Team launched in August 2021 as a collaboration between the San Francisco Department of Public Health and the San Francisco Fire Department, in response to the drug overdose epidemic.

 We respond to people immediately after an overdose, and again within 72-hours, to connect people to care and treatment.
 Support may include lifesaving naloxone, medication assisted therapy, supportive counseling, and guidance getting substance use treatment, housing, or shelter.

 Response teams consist of a SFFD Community Paramedic and a DPH peer counselor.
 Follow-up teams are staffed by a variety of Department of Public Health personnel, including substance use navigators, nurse practitioners, case managers and physicians.